 Just watch the craving as craving, and relax.
 In the relaxation, the craving arises and passes away much like literally everything else in the universe.

-- You may find yourself reacting the way you have always reacted, but then almost immediately a distinct kind of consciousness kicks in that makes you reflect on and discard the old way instantly.
+- You may find yourself reacting the way you have always reacted, but almost immediately a distinct kind of consciousness kicks in that makes you reflect on and discard the old way instantly.

 - You will find yourself shuttling back and forth.
 For a while, you will feel like you are losing your-Self, and you are not wrong.

-- For instance, things sometimes feel-personal, and then almost immediately they stop feeling-personal.
+- For instance, things sometimes feel personal, and then almost immediately they stop feeling personal.

 Before getting into TWIM, I would strongly suggest learning Vipassana or Pranayama (ideally both) – because they teach you to observe sensations as sensations, and feelings as feelings.
 That kind of objective and dispassionate observation is super-critical to cash in on all the value that TWIM has to offer.